mvneves/ncbitaxcollector/README.md

-# NCBITaxCollector
+# NCBI-TaxCollector

-NCBI TaxCollector is a tool for using the GI field of the FASTA format to search taxonomy information in NCBI bases.
+NCBI-TaxCollector is a tool for using the GI field of the FASTA format to search taxonomy information in NCBI bases.
 It is designed to maximize performance and allow many searches per second.
-NCBITaxCollector runs as a command line tool and, for this reason, it is especially suitable for use in scripts.
+It runs as a command line tool and, for this reason, it is especially suitable for use in scripts.